onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 An open and integrated system is one in which every problem has to be solved just once and reused

 What is the best argument for what makes a good argument?
+    Argument ==> explanation
-What is the best way to determine what is best/better?
+What is the best way to determine what is best?
 What is the best incentive structure to improve the incentive structure?
 How do we make common knowledge what common knowledge is and why it is important for coordination?
+How do we better educate as many people as possible about the logic of better educating as many people as possible? (as best as possible)
     How do we better educate as many people as possible about the logic of this system that would scale and improve this education?
+How do we best identify what is worth identifying?
+    ^^ this isnt that good/recursive

 We need to replace rhetoric with provable competence and skin in the game